Lantah/Balance/README.md

 <br />

-User-friendly Stellar wallet, featuring multi-signature, custom assets management and more.
+User-friendly Lantah wallet, featuring multi-signature, custom assets management and more.

 Runs on Mac OS, Windows, Linux, Android and iOS.

 ## Download

-See <https://github.com/satoshipay/solar/releases>.
+See <https://github.com/lantah/balance/releases>.
 You will find the binaries there.

 ## Key security